Finance for Physiotherapists

 We can help you arrange a number of solutions to let you buy into an established practice.
 A Secured Loan is one answer, with the security provided by the practice itself.
 Another alternative may be a Partner Equity Loan.
 This can take the form of an interest-only loan with a term of up to 25 years, which can be the most cost-efficient way to buy into an established practice.

-Contact us to find out more about Partner Equity Loans and Buy in and Buy Out finance.
+Contact us to find out more about Partner Equity Loans and physio competitor buyout and buy-in finance.

 Franchising is becoming more popular among physiotherapists.
 A franchise will mean a substantial initial fee, and a monthly fee subscription.
 Conventional business lenders, such as banks, may not be able to help, as your business is technically a start-up, lacking a business history.